sparvu/data-recorders/docs/design.md

   * automatic mode: you can continuously record data, without any manual interaction, for long periods of time

-## Data Source
-A data source, is described as any system connected to a public or private network with a valid IPv4 or IPv6 address.
-Example: a server, a logger, a graphic workstation, an iPad or an IoT sensor capable to send and receive data.
-There can be many types of data sources, each having one or many of data messages:

- * Computer system: overall cpu utilization, disk and network IO, per device metrics (Linux, FreeBSD, Windows)

- * HTTP server: throughput and utilization along with its inventory data (Nginx, Apache, Tomcat)

- * Enterprise service: response time performance and availability (SMTPS, IMAP, HTTP, LDAP, NTP, AD)

- * Automatic weather station: air temperature and pressure, humidity, wind speed and direction

 ## Recorders vs Others